nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 [Photograph of Sentinel]

 So when Sram released their next generation of electronic drivetrains called Transmission, I was curious but not really interested.
-After having ridden it on multiple test bikes, I must even say, that I prefer the previous non-Transmission version due to its faster shifting.
-It probably makes a lot of sense for e-bikes where there is more load involved while shifting, but personally I was very unimpressed.
+After having ridden it on multiple test bikes, I prefer the previous non-Transmission version due to its faster shifting.
+Transmission probably makes a lot of sense for e-bikes where there is more load involved while shifting, but personally I was very unimpressed.

 Yet, it becomes increasingly difficult to find a complete bike without electronic shifting.
 Especially if you want decent brakes and suspension.
 And since Shimano has now also joined the electronic fanboy camp it has become nearly impossible.